BioTomateDE/DiscordMassRedact/README.md

 yay -S discord-mass-redact
 ```

-# Installation Guide (Other Linux Distributions, MacOS and Windows)
+# Installation Guide (Unix, MacOS and Windows)
-1. On the right side, click on **Releases** and find the version you'd like to install (presumably the latest one).
+1. On the right side, click on **Releases** and find the version you would like to install (presumably the latest one).
-2. Download the corresponding archive for your platform (linux/mac/windows;x64/ARM).
+2. Download the corresponding archive for your platform and architecture.
+   > If you don't know what you're doing, you probably have x86_64.
+3. Extract the archive.
+4. Open a console window.
-3. Extract the archive and run the contained executable.
+5. Run the contained executable.

-# Installation Guide (other platforms)
+# Compilation Guide
+If you are somehow on a non-supported platform or wish to compile from scratch, follow these steps:
 1. Open a command prompt and navigate to some temporary folder.
 2. Clone this repository: `git clone https://github.com/BioTomateDE/DiscordMassRedact`
 3. Navigate into the cloned repository: `cd ./DiscordMassRedact`.